 Section 2 Right of Chapter Members to Vote

-Each adult in a Family membership shall be entitled to one vote on any question requiring a vote of the Chapter membership.
+Each Chapter member shall be entitled to one vote on any question requiring a vote of the Chapter membership.

-Any Group having a single membership shall have one vote.
-The official voting delegate of this group shall be so designated in writing.
+Any Organization having a single membership shall have one vote.

-All Chapter members shall be notified of any general or special meeting at least one month in advance of the meeting date, via the Chapter newsletter, email, postal mail or other appropriate means.
+All Chapter members shall be notified of any general meeting at least two weeks in advance of the meeting date, via the Chapter newsletter, email, postal mail or other appropriate means.

 Members are welcome to attend Board meetings.
 They are not part of the Board quorum and may not vote at a Board meeting.

 Section 1 Chapter Dues

 The Chapter may, upon approval by the Chapter membership, assess Chapter dues in the manner and amount to be determined by a vote of the members.

 Section 1 Members